For most units most material will be online. As well as this material there may be texts or other items that you need to purchase.

 - You are currently in a correctional facility and are unable to access the internet.

-If you wish to claim an exemption on any of these grounds, believe that you have other grounds for an exemption, or would like more information please contact the Special Needs and Equity Officer, Student Support, by phoning (02) 6773 2897 or sending an firstname.lastname@example.org
+If you wish to claim an exemption on any of these grounds, believe that you have other grounds for an exemption, or would like more information please contact the Access and Inclusion Officer, Student Success, by phoning (02) 6773 2897 or sending an firstname.lastname@example.org

-If you have a temporary or permanent impairment or illness which adversely affects your ability to study, access University resources or fully participate in University activities, you may request assistance from Student Assist or from other organisations such as Vision Australia.
-If this applies to you, your first point of contact should be the UNE's Disability Adviser.
-For more information, see Student Disability Support.
+If you have a temporary or permanent impairment or illness which adversely affects your ability to study, access University resources or fully participate in University activities, you may request assistance from Access & Inclusion or from other organisations such as Vision Australia.
+If this applies to you, your first point of contact should be the UNE's Access and Inclusion Officer.
+For more information, see Student Access and Inclusion.